sapegin/washingcode-book/manuscript/book.md

 You can’t be sure that your pizza will always have salami and mozzarella in it, because:

-- the variable can’t be reassigned a new value, even a value of another type;
+- the variable can be reassigned with a new value, even a value of another type;
 - the value, if it’s an array or an object, can be mutated.

 Knowing that both things are possible make you think, every time you see `pizza` in the code, what value it has _now_.
-That’s a huge and unnecessary cognitive load that we can avoid.
+That’s a huge and unnecessary cognitive load that we should avoid.

 And most of the time you can avoid both.
 Let’s start with reassigning and come back to mutation in the next chapter.

+### Reusing variables

 Sometimes a variable is reused to store different values: